 Here we go, with more kung fu movies to make us scream.
-This movie has picked up quite a cult following due to high recommendation from Quentin Tarantino as well as others, and it is something everyone should probably see.
+This movie has picked up quite a cult following due to high recommendations from Quentin Tarantino as well as others, and it is something everyone should probably see.
 Also known as The One Armed Boxer vs. the Flying Guillotine.

 This movie is a sequel, the first film The One Armed Boxer has not picked up the type of following that this movie did, and that's probably unfortunate.
 This movie is a true sequel where it talks about things that happened in the first movie and thus we're left with only a partial storyline.